-Kestrel Verifiers has determined that: (a) the Issue 2022-3 Bonds are in conformance with the four components of the ICMA Social Bond Principles, as described in Kestrel Verifiers' Second Party Opinion, (the "Second Party Opinion") which is attached hereto as Appendix J and (b) the uses of the proceeds of the Issue 2022-3 Bonds align with the Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment eligible project categories by financing mortgages for low- and moderate-income families.
+Kestrel has determined that: (a) the Issue 2023-3A Bonds and the Issue 2023-3B Bonds are in conformance with the four components of the ICMA Social Bond Principles, as described in Kestrel's Second Party Opinions (the "Second Party Opinions") which are attached hereto as Appendix J and (b) the uses of the proceeds of the Issue 2023-3A Bonds and the Issue 2023-3B Bonds align with the Affordable Housing, Access to Essential Services, and Socioeconomic Advancement and Empowerment eligible project categories by financing mortgages for low- and moderate-income families.

-Upon the expenditure of the proceeds of the Issue 2022-3 Bonds deposited into the Loan Fund, THDA expects to prepare a report regarding the Program Loans allocable to the Issue 2022-3 Bonds (including Program Loans pooled into any Issue 2022-3 Program Securities) consisting of the information set forth in Appendix K - USE OF PROCEEDS REPORT.
+Upon the expenditure of the proceeds of the Issue 2023-3A Bonds and the Issue 2023-3B Bonds deposited into the Loan Fund, THDA expects to prepare a report regarding the Program Loans allocable to the Issue 2023-3A Bonds and the Issue 2023-3B Bonds, respectively (including Program Loans pooled into any Issue 2023-3 Program Securities) consisting of the information set forth in Appendix K - USE OF PROCEEDS REPORT.